bjin01/susemanager-ha/failover.md

 ```

 ## Configure DNS to point to the new primary server
-We need to change the DNS record to point to the new primary server.
+We need to change the DNS record to point to the new primary server ip while the hostname remains the same.
 The ip address of the SUSE Manager server record must be changed to the IP of the standby server.